-Washington State DUI Court Process
+Washington State DUI Court Process in 2021

 Generally, Courts outside of King County and the Seattle Municipal Court will typically give you a court date 48 hours in advance upon your DUI arrest. (this varies with county and the municipal court)

 In King County arrests by the Washington State Patrol will typically receive a Court Summons and subpoena by mail approximately within 1-6 months after the arrest requiring you to appear for arraignment.
 Blood cases can take even longer because of delays at the State Toxicology lab.
 Some Courts will allow you to postpone or continue the arraignment date for a week or two if you have a serious scheduling conflict, and in most cases you can check your court date online.
 If you fail to appear, a Warrant may be issued for your arrest which may result in your arrest if you are stopped.
 At the arraignment the Judge will go over basic information about you (name and date of birth) and your DUI or Physical Control case, and read the charges against you.
 The court will then try to determine if there was Probable Cause (sufficient reason for the police to stop you, such as speeding, swerving, or other traffic infractions) for the arrest, which can be challenged in a later Motions Hearing.
 The Court will accept your Not guilty Plea and set conditions of your release.
 This may include posting bail and other stipulations such as not operating a motor vehicle without a valid license or insurance, an ignition interlock device, and electronic home monitoring (EHM).